LucasWinkler/TurboGames/GameStore.AutomatedUITests/README.txt

 	- Example: /PageObjects/RegisterPage.cs

 - Create a Test class for the page.
-	- Example: /Tests/RegisterTests.cs (Implement IDisposable)
+	- Example: /Tests/RegisterTests.cs (Implement IDisposable and class is sealed)

 - Use the RegisterPage and RegisterTests classes as an example on how to create tests.